SuperrWu/Deep-Learning/Squence-Model/NLP.md

 The semantic vector C is weighted by the output of different time steps.
 And the a(the weight of each time point is trained by a simple neural network as followed)

 ![image](https://user-images.githubusercontent.com/94330800/143191056-3774c889-81ff-49ab-99b6-7cf8f7307425.png)

+output the probablity of each time step according to (y_t-1, C_t-1)